backupbrew/switchbrew/NV services.md

 ### NVGPU\_IOCTL\_CHANNEL\_ALLOC\_OBJ\_CTX

 Allocates a graphics context object.
 Modified to ignore object's ID.

+You can only have one object context allocated at a time.
+You must have bound an address space before using this.

 ` struct {`
 `   __in  u32 class_num;    // 0x902D=2d, 0xB197=3d, 0xB1C0=compute, 0xA140=kepler, 0xB0B5=DMA, 0xB06F=channel_gpfifo`